“Belief is so often the death of reason” – Lord Varys, Master of Whisperers – Game of Thrones

 A place where the ‘answer’ is buried in complexity and further obscured by unforeseen events such as Brexit, a legislated dismantling of the UK flexible workforce and a Global Pandemic, to name a few.

-A shit day out if you’re following a ‘Project Management’ playbook to the letter.
+A crap day out if you’re following a ‘Project Management’ playbook to the letter.

 So what do you do in these kinds of circumstances?